 Our Philosophy regarding our Walers

 Our Stud philosophy is to breed the most wonderful natured Walers of showing quality.
-Showing quality is a step above breeding quality in our mind.
-We will only breed it if we show it and expect it to be incredibly competitive.
-We value temperament above all else, such as height, and colour.
+Show quality is a step above breeding quality in our minds.
+We will only breed horses that can be competitive in the show ring regardless of whether they make it there or not.
+The show ring is an excellent independent judge of quality, temperament and movement and we appreciate feedback from judges and affirmation of our breeding program is seen in the results.
+We value temperament above all else, such as height and colour.
 Conformation is a very close second in our Walers, as well as retaining the types as close as they were when they were originally bred for War.
-This means, because the majority of Walers were used for soldier’s mounts, the stockhorse types, agile, quick and very rideable, over the larger, rarer, draught type Walers, that were used for artillery.
+Because the majority of Walers were used for soldier’s mounts, the stockhorse types, agile, quick, and very rideable, are favoured in our breeding programme, over the larger, rarer, draught type Walers, that were used for artillery.

-However, we are also very conscious of the fact that there are no wars fought on horseback anymore, so the original purpose of Walers is long gone.
-Whilst we respect the military use of the Waler in the past, and never stop remembering it, we feel that the future cannot be in breeding horses for military parades which is the only military use of a horse in 2016 and albeit not a popular nor widespread one.
-In our opinion, the lack of a use for Walers was a huge issue for the ongoing survival of the breed, and probably was the reason they were nearly lost in the 1970s.
-Therefore, we know that Walers must evolve and change with the times, as a horse that serves no purpose is a horse that will not be sought after by a buyer, which then makes breeding it pointless, which in turn forces their extinction.
+However, we are also very conscious of the fact that the times of wars being fought on horseback are long passed, so the original purpose of the Waler breeding programme is obsolete.
+Whilst we respect and never stop commemorating the military use of the Waler in the past, we feel that the future cannot be in breeding horses for military parades, which is the only military use of Walers today.
+In our opinion, the lack of a use for and interest in, Walers was a huge issue for the ongoing survival of the breed, and probably was the reason they were nearly lost in the 1970s.
+We feel that Walers must evolve and change with the times, as a horse that serves no purpose makes breeding it pointless other than the pure joy of it, which in turn forces their long-term extinction.
 Therefore, Walers today must be competitive in today’s disciplines.
-They are competitive in endurance and campdrafting, given where they evolved from, but our stud philosophy is to also make them relevant in the show ring, a place they have struggled in in the past.
-Other Waler studs are doing a good job in promoting them in other areas which is fantastic as we do not hope to be a jack of all trades, but rather focus on showing as our speciality.
+They are competitive in endurance and camp drafting, given the station and outback roots , but our stud philosophy is to also make them relevant in the show ring, a place they have struggled in the past.
+Other Waler studs are doing a good job in promoting them in other areas, but as we do not hope to be a jack of all trades, we focus on showing as our specialty.

-Therefore, our Walers must be show types in line with show trends in line with our niche of showing Walers.
-Our Walers are specially selected with lovely smooth shapes, with extensive length of rein and beautiful shapely fronts.
-Importantly they must have good legs as this is important in the show ring.
-But the most difficult trait to breed consistently is a show mover, particularly so in Walers, as they were never bred with that in mind.
-However, the addition of our excellent moving colt Trublu Trail Blazer, who possesses lovely floating movement, we think these days are over.
+Therefore, our Walers must be show types in line with show trends (within reason).
+Our Walers are specially selected with lovely smooth shapes, with extensive length of rein, and quality shapely fronts.
+Importantly they must have good legs for show ring success and long term soundness.
+The most difficult trait to breed consistently is a show mover, particularly so in Walers, as they were not previously bred with that in mind.
+However, with the addition of the bloodline of Trublu Trail Blazer, who possesses lovely floating movement, we think these days are over.
 We hope to breed this stunning movement into future generations.
-Trublu Trail Blazer also possesses excellent conformation that should breed into his foals as well so we think the future of show Walers is bright.
+Trublu Trail Blazer also possesses excellent conformation that is passed onto his foals, so we think the future of show Walers is bright.
 Certainly, they are being noticed by the rest of the showing world, which was not the case five years ago at all where the words ‘show quality’ and ‘waler’ were never used by an outsider in the same sentence.
-Times are changing and the showing world are starting to notice!
+Times are changing and the showing world is starting to notice!

 We look forward to a bright future with our show Walers and presenting to the show ring a competitive show horse in 2017 and beyond.